Skip to main content

 Learning and assessment

-Lectures provide an overview of the key concepts and frameworks for a topic, equipping you to carry out independent research for the seminars and to develop your own ideas.
+We employ a range of teaching methods including lectures, seminars, language classes, and workshops.
+Lecture content provides an overview of the key concepts and frameworks for a topic, equipping you with the skills to carry out independent research for the seminars and to develop and try out your own ideas.
+These materials may be delivered to you in face-to-face format or provided in a digital format so that you can study them at your own pace and convenience.

 How will I be supported?